i-MSCP/imscp/docs/Devuan/INSTALL.md

 Note that by default, not all setup dialogs are displayed, that is, those for which a default value is available.
-If you want force the installer to display all dialogs, you need to pass the `--reconfigure` option, without any argument, to the installer.
+If you want force the installer to display all setup dialogs, you need to pass the `--reconfigure` option, without any argument, to the installer.

 You can have a look at the [preseeding template file](../preseed.pl) to know the default values used by the installer.